Skip to main content

 Are open source models on Ollama truly free to use commercially?

 Most are, but not all.
 Llama 3.x (Meta Llama Community Licence) restricts commercial use above 700M monthly active users.
-Mistral 7B, Qwen2.5, and Gemma 3 use Apache 2.0 (fully commercial-friendly).
+Mistral Small, Qwen3, and Gemma models use Apache 2.0 (fully commercial-friendly).
 Always verify the licence before enterprise deployment -- check the model's Hugging Face page or Ollama library entry.

 Sources